Groundhog Day (film): Plot

-On February 1, television weatherman Phil Connors reassures his Pittsburgh viewers that an approaching blizzard will miss Western Pennsylvania.
+On February 1, cynical television weatherman Phil Connors reassures his Pittsburgh viewers that an approaching blizzard will miss Western Pennsylvania.
 Alongside his new producer Rita Hanson and cameraman Larry, Phil travels to Punxsutawney for his annual coverage of the Groundhog Day festivities.
 He makes no secret of his contempt for the assignment, the small town, and the "hicks" who live there, asserting that he will soon be leaving his station for a new job.

-On February 2, Phil awakens in the Cherry Tree Inn to Sonny & Cher's "I Got You Babe" playing on the clock radio.
+On February 2, Phil awakens in the Cherry Street Inn to Sonny & Cher's "I Got You Babe" playing on the clock radio.
 He gives a half-hearted report on the groundhog Punxsutawney Phil and the festivities.
 Contrary to his prediction, the blizzard strikes the area, preventing all travel out of Punxsutawney, and although he desperately searches for a way to leave, he is forced to spend the night in the town.

 The next morning, Phil wakes once more to "I Got You Babe" and the same DJ banter on the radio in his room at the Cherry Street Inn.
 Phil experiences the previous day's events repeating exactly and believes he is experiencing déjà vu.
 He again unsuccessfully attempts to leave the town and retires to bed.
 When he awakes, it is again February 2.
 Phil gradually realizes that he is trapped in a time loop of which no one else is aware.
 He confides his situation to Rita, who directs him to a neurologist, who in turn directs him to a psychologist; neither can explain his experiences.
-Phil gets drunk with locals Gus and Ralph and then leads police on a high-speed car chase before being arrested and imprisoned.
-The next morning, Phil awakens in the Cherry Tree Inn.
+Phil gets drunk with locals Gus and Ralph and then leads police on a high-speed car chase before being arrested and imprisoned; the next morning, Phil awakens in the Cherry Street Inn once again.

-Realizing that there are no consequences for his actions, Phil begins spending loops indulging in binge eating, one-night stands, robbery, and other dangerous activities, using his increasing knowledge of the day's events and the town residents to manipulate circumstances to his advantage.
-Eventually, he focuses on seducing Rita, using the loops to learn more about and manipulate her.
+Realizing that there are no consequences for his actions, Phil begins to spend loops indulging in binge eating, one-night stands, robbery, and other dangerous activities, using his increasing knowledge of the day's events and the town's residents to manipulate circumstances to his advantage.
+Eventually, he focuses on seducing the sweet-natured Rita, using the loops to learn more about and manipulate her.
 No matter what steps he takes, Rita rebuffs his advances, particularly when Phil tells her he loves her; Rita asserts that he does not even know her.